JojiiOfficial/KanjiSRS/README.md

 # KanjiSRS
-SRS tool to learn kanji
+SRS tool to learn kanji.
+It uses [jotoba.de](https://jotoba.de) to display kanji/stroke information.
+You can use it to review kanji you want to learn by drawing them.

 # Usage
 ```